What is Genetic Testing?

 Medicare funded predictive testing is available for most breast, ovarian and colon cancer risk genes.

-When there is no Medicare item number but the mutation is in a high risk gene, testing will usually be offered if you are seen via a public familial cancer clinic.
+When there is no Medicare item number but the cancer risk is high, testing will usually be offered if you are seen via a public familial cancer clinic.
+The national eviQ guidelines set out which genes publicly-funded testing should be available for.

 Some groups of people have been isolated by geography, culture or religion.
 By chance, particular mutations are more common in some of these groups and are called Founder Mutations.